Our next podcast (10 minutes) zeroes in on the 5th beatitude. Don't underestimate the seriousness of these words!

 The 5th beatitude: “Blessed are the merciful, for they shall obtain mercy” (Matthew 5:7).

-My friend David Berçot is producing an Early Christian Study Bible—taking us through the scriptures and revealing how most early Christians (first 3 centuries) understood them.
-Not that the early Christians were without confusion, distortion, and even outright error.
+My friend David Berçot, who has examined all the ancient Christian writings, helps us to understand how most early Christians (first 3 centuries) understood the Scriptures.
+Not that these early Christians were without confusion, distortion, and even outright error.
 Yet on the whole they were far nearer to apostolic times than we are, and so we benefit from paying attention.
 I love the way David puts it:

 - “One of the recurrent themes in Jesus’ teaching is that we will be judged the same way we judge others (Mt.
 7:2).
 ‘If you do not forgive men their trespasses, neither will your Father forgive your trespasses’ (Mt.
 6:15).
 So if we want to obtain mercy from God, we must be merciful ourselves.
 In fact, Jesus designated justice, mercy, and faith as the ‘weightier matters’ of the Law (Mt.
 23:23).”